Branson, Missouri: 2012 tornado

-Just after 1 a.m. on February 29, 2012, the city of Branson sustained damage from an EF-2 tornado in the 2012 Leap Day tornado outbreak.
-At least 37 injuries were reported, most being cuts and bruises, with the most serious injury being an 80-year-old woman with a head injury.
-Most of the tourist attractions and businesses were undamaged and remained open after the storm, although at least 11 buildings suffered more than $3 million in total damage.
+Just after 1 a.m. on February 29, 2012, the city of Branson sustained damage from an EF2 tornado in the 2012 Leap Day tornado outbreak.
+47 injuries were reported, most being cuts and bruises, with one person sustaining critical injuries after a roof collapse.
+Most of the tourist attractions and businesses were undamaged and remained open after the storm, although at least 37 buildings were destroyed within Branson and $15 million (2012 USD) in damages was inflicted upon the city.
 As of November 2012, most of the damage was repaired.
 Mary Jane Rice, a spokeswoman for Branson Area Chamber of Commerce, told the AP that February is generally a slow time for business and most of the damage would be cleaned up in the next few days.

+A photo of the Hilton Convention Center Hotel in Branson, which suffered significant damage.

-The tornado followed a 22 mi path from Kimberling City, Missouri, across Table Rock Lake and along the entertainment strip Missouri Route 76 (now 76 Country Boulevard) before hitting the downtown area where it blew out or cracked windows in 219 of the hotel rooms in the 12-story/295 room Hilton Branson Convention Center.
+The tornado followed a 22 mi path from Kimberling City, Missouri, across Table Rock Lake and along the entertainment strip 76 Country Boulevard before hitting the downtown area where it blew out or cracked windows in 219 of the hotel rooms in the 12-story/295 room Hilton Branson Convention Center Hotel.
 The tornado extensively damaged three of Branson's 50-plus theatres — (Americana Theater, Branson Variety Theater and Dick Clark's American Bandstand Theater) and there was damage to portions of Branson Landing on Lake Taneycomo and the Veterans Memorial Museum.
 Vehicles at the Ride the Ducks water/land attraction were flipped over, but officials said they were not damaged enough to be put out of service.